Interoperable Digital Identity and Patient Matching

 When the identity of the person who is authenticated in a transaction is known with high confidence, this information can be used in an access decision, e.g., Patient-Directed Exchange.
 This allows implementers to rely on user authentication in this workflow instead of probabilistic matching, which becomes increasingly convenient as federated identity services proliferate.
 This also reduces the number of credentials an individual needs to maintain.

-When identity proofing has been completed for an individual, the process of verifying that demographic attributes are consistent with a unique individual in the real world makes the attributes more meaningful in match requests and improves match quality when probabilistic matching must be used.
+When identity verification has been completed for an individual, the process of verifying that demographic attributes are consistent with a unique individual in the real world makes the attributes more meaningful in match requests and improves match quality when probabilistic matching must be used.

 (1) Patient Identity Integrity White Paper HIMSS, December 2009